 Other symptoms may include:

-- Stiff neck, back or shoulders
+- a stiff neck, back, or shoulders

-- Blurred, double, or graying vision.
+- blurred, double, or graying vision

-Brain infections are fairly uncommon for several reasons.
-One reason is the blood-brain barrier.
-This is a protective network of blood vessels and cells that blocks certain components from blood as it flows to the brain, and permits others.
+One reason involves the blood-brain barrier, a protective network of blood vessels and cells.
+It blocks certain components from the blood that flows to the brain, but it allows others to pass through.

-Sometimes, an infection can get through the blood-brain barrier and infect the brain.
-This can happen when inflammation compromises the integrity of the blood brain barrier and causes gaps to open.
+Sometimes, an infection can get through the blood-brain barrier.
+This can happen when inflammation damages the barrier, leading to gaps.

-Infection from another place in the body
+Infection from another area of the body

 Many bacterial brain abscesses stem from a lesion somewhere else in the body.
 It is crucial to find that primary lesion, or there may be a repeat infection in the future.

-- Endocarditis, an infection of the heart valve
+- endocarditis, an infection of the heart valve

-- Pneumonia, bronchiectasis, and other lung infections and conditions
+- pneumonia, bronchiectasis, and other lung infections and conditions

-- Abdominal infections, such as peritonitis, an inflammation of the inner wall of the abdomen and pelvis
+- abdominal infections, such as peritonitis, an inflammation of the inner wall of the abdomen and pelvis

-- Cystitis, or inflammation of the bladder, and other pelvic infections.
+- cystitis, or inflammation of the bladder, and other pelvic infections

 The location of the abscess may depend on the site and type of the original infection.